Expanding Full Metal Jacket: EFMJ Bullets Explained

-The expanding full metal jacket or EFMJ bullet is pretty unique.
-It was designed to offer shooters of all types an alternative to hollow points with a nice blend of stopping power combined with little to no over-penetration.
-This makes the EFMJ the perfect choice for concealed carry and home defense ammo because the odds of causing unwanted collateral damage to property or harming people on accident are lower than when using a standard bullet.
-This ammo is often used as an alternative to hollow points in areas where those are prohibited.
+hollow points, with a nice blend of stopping power combined with little to no over-penetration.
+This makes the EFMJ the perfect choice for concealed carry and home defense ammo, because the odds of causing unwanted collateral damage to property or harming people on accident are lower than when using a standard bullet.

-The main draw of this ammo is that it’s supposed to stop when it first hits a target (or misses) and impact is made.
-This should not just be flesh but also your average wall materials and even windshield glass.
-This ammo is typically safer when you’re in a situation where you have to act fast and shots get fired but there are some differences between EFMJ and your typical hollow point.
-Let’s check them out.
+The main draw of EFMJ is that it’s supposed to stop when it first hits a target (or misses) and impact is made.
+This should not just be flesh, but also your average wall materials and even windshield glass.
+It's typically safer when you’re in a situation where you have to act fast, but there are some differences between EFMJ and your typical hollow point.
+Let’s check them out:

 The Federal EFMJ is currently offered in 9mm, .40 S&W, and .45 ACP.
 When looking at the specifications, one will note that the bullet weights are a bit on the light side and the velocities are a bit faster than the average load for the respective caliber.
-This is beneficial in two areas, one is that the lighter bullet weight generates less felt recoil.
-The other benefit is that the high velocity helps the bullet to expand faster and more reliably.
+This is beneficial in two areas – one is that the lighter bullet weight generates less felt recoil, and the other benefit is that the high velocity helps the bullet to expand faster and more reliably.

 So what’s better in the grand scheme of things?
-That’s not an easy question to answer and it will change depending on who you ask, what gun they use what ammo in and a dozen other factors.
-The bottom line is this is a great alternative to hollow points and a decent ammo for home defense and your concealed carry weapons.
-It won’t get you in trouble if hollow points are banned where you are and it performs almost identically in terms of power and penetration.
+The answer will change depending on who you ask, what gun they use, and a dozen other factors.
+The bottom line is this is a great alternative to hollow points and is a decent ammo for home defense and your concealed carry weapons.
+It won’t get you in trouble if hollow points are banned where you are, and it performs almost identically in terms of power and penetration.